saitejagoruganthu/Flight-Stream-Analytics/README.md

 ---

 ## :globe_with_meridians: API Endpoint
-This project fetches real-time flight data from the OpenSky Network API:
+This project fetches real-time flight data from the OpenSky Network API.
 REST API Endpoint:
 https://opensky-network.org/api/states/all
 This API provides live state vectors for all aircraft within OpenSky’s coverage.